 - 2010, Maryland (Baltimore City): $68,734 Verdict.
-Plaintiff is traveling through an intersection when defendant runs a red light and crashes into the plaintiff's vehicle.
-Plaintiff suffers a serious elbow injury and settles with defendant's insurance company for an undisclosed amount.
+Plaintiff is traveling through an intersection when the defendant runs a red light and crashes into the plaintiff's vehicle.
+Plaintiff suffers a serious elbow injury and settles with the defendant's insurance company for an undisclosed amount.
 Plaintiff alleges his damages from the motor vehicle accident exceeds the policy limits and brings an underinsured motorist claim against USAA.
 In a bench trial, the Judge awards the plaintiff $68,734.

 - 2019, Washington $200,000 Settlement: Plaintiff, a 42-year-old female accountant, was walking in a crosswalk in downtown Seattle when she was struck by the defendant’s vehicle.
 The plaintiff suffered a fractured right arm and shoulder requiring surgical repair with orthopedic hardware.
 Liability was not disputed and the defendant agreed to settle the claim for policy limits of $200k.
 This case was likely worth a great deal more.
 But sometimes the search for additional insurance comes up empty as it apparently did here.

 - 2018, Florida $600,000 Settlement.
 The plaintiff alleged that a van, driven by the defendant driver, and owned by the defendant landscaping company, made a negligent right turn and struck her in a Broward County crosswalk.
 As a result of the accident, the plaintiff suffered a fractured right arm and under surgical repair involving the implantation of orthopedic hardware.
 She also alleged disc herniations requiring surgery.
-The defendant agreed to settle the case prior to trial for $600,000.
+The defendant agreed to settle the case before trial for $600,000.

 - 2017, Nevada $50,000 Settlement.
 Plaintiff, a 12-year-old boy, reportedly suffered fractures to his femur and arm when he was struck while walking home from school by a vehicle operated by the defendant.
 The plaintiff contended, through his father, that the defendant operated her vehicle negligently.
 The parties agreed to settle for the benefit of the minor plaintiff.